-First, let’s understand the difference:
+First, let’s understand the difference between “classes” of mortgages:

 Pros and Cons of a ‘B lender mortgage’:

-- A “B lender mortgage” is typically funded on 1 to 3 year terms (rather than 5 year terms) offering the borrower future flexibility to improve their circumstances and easily transition back to traditional lending sources without hefty penalties.
+- A “B lender mortgage” is typically funded on 1-to-3-year terms (rather than 5-year terms) offering the borrower future flexibility to improve their circumstances and easily transition back to traditional lending sources, without hefty penalties.